 Most bats are not born with fur, but some are.
-Fruit bats are born with fur, but most are born hairless, with their pink bodies showing.
+Fruit bats are born with hair, but most are born hairless, with their pink bodies showing.

-Hair is not necessary for bats the way it is for many other mammals such as dogs or cats.
+Hair is not necessary for bats like it is for many other mammals such as dogs or cats.
 Most animals use their fur to keep warm, but bats can drop their body temperature to between 7 degrees and 10 degrees centigrade.

 Are Bats Warm-blooded?

 Bats, as part of the mammalian group, are warm-blooded and are classed as endothermic homeotherms.
-This means that bats must maintain their body temperature using energy that they convert from food.
+Bats must maintain their body temperature using the energy they convert from food.

 Bats will conserve energy by dropping their body temperatures down.
 When they do this, they also drop their heart rate to as low as ten beats per minute.

 As most land mammals do, bats give live birth to their young after a gestation period.
 The gestation period can last between six and nine weeks in most species of bats.

 During this time, as placental mammals, the baby is connected to the mother by an umbilical cord, just like humans.
 They share blood, which provides the young with nutrients and removes waste products using the mother’s internal organs.

 Bats give birth while hanging upside down.
 The young are born, caught, and placed inside the mother’s pouch.
 Most bats give birth to one young, although some species can give birth to up to four.